kl-data-eng/turbines-challenge/docs/approach.md

 The bronze pipeline ingests new raw data, casts the columns and saves to the bronze layer.
 We aim to preserve data integrity and keep as close to the source data as possible

+Data in the folder `data/raw_missing` has been used to test the logic in this data.

 Assumptions:

 - Missed entries: